cite-architecture/CitableLibrary.jl/docs/src/index.md

 The  `CitableLibrary` package defines a type, the `CiteLibrary`, which includes one or more *collections of citable resources*.
 The `CiteLibrary` itself is a *citable object*:  it can be cited by URN, and identified with a human-readable label.
 It is also serializable, and can be losslessly represented in CEX format and instantiated from the same plain-text representation.
 Stated in terms of the traits defined in `CitableBase`, the `CiteLibrary` has the `CitableTrait` and the `CexTrait`.

-A `CiteLibrary` can work with any citable collection, containing any kind of citable object, citable by any kind of URN, so long as the collections fulfill the contract of the `CitableCollectionTrait` which which in turn entails fulfilling `Iterators`, the `UrnComparisonTrait`, and the `CexTrait`.
+A `CiteLibrary` works with citable objects and citable collections.
+These can be of any type, citable by any type of URN, so long as the objects and collections fulfill the contract of the traits defined in `CitableBase`.

 !!! info "More about the CITE architecture"

     For an introduction to citable objects, citable collections, and their implementation in Julia, see the [documentation for `CitableBase`](https://cite-architecture.github.io/CitableBase.jl/stable/).

+A citable library is organized in up to four *sections*, corresponding to the four letters of the CITE architecture acronym:

+- *C* **C**ollection**s of discrete citable objects
+- *I* sets of **I**ndexed relations among citable content
+- *T* **T**exts
+- *E* **E**xtended data models for object collections and relation sets

 In the following walk through, we'll use the sample collection type that is developed in the [documentation for `CitableBase`](https://cite-architecture.github.io/CitableBase.jl/stable/).